Culture Assimilation Patterns

 Students read about the world's active volcanoes that make up the "Ring of Fire."
 In an interactive exercise, they locate these volcanoes on maps.

 In this learning activity you'll quiz yourself about Greenland by answering questions about the people, the land, and the economy.

 Learners read about the world's largest rain forest.
 A map is provided.

-In this learning activity you'll explore the five largest deserts of the world.
+In this learning activity you'll explore Russia's Lake Baikal, the largest lake in the world.

 Students read about Afghanistan and view maps.
 They also answer questions about the country and its neighbors.